Eyre Massey, 1st Baron Clarina

-Eyre Massey, 1st Baron Clarina (24 May 1719 – 17 May 1804), was an Anglo-Irish British army officer of the 18th century, known primarily for his successful action at La Belle-Famille during the French and Indian War.
-In 1800, he was made Baron Clarina in the Peerage of Ireland.
+General Eyre Massey, 1st Baron Clarina (24 May 1719 – 17 May 1804) was a British Army officer who served in the French and Indian War.
+In 1800, he was made Baron Clarina in the peerage of Ireland.

 Life and career

 Born on 24 May 1719, he was fifth son of Colonel Hugh Massey of Duntrileague, County Limerick, and his wife Elizabeth, fourth daughter of George Evans, the father of George Evans, 1st Baron Carbery.
 His eldest brother was Hugh Massy, 1st Baron Massy.
 In a memoir he states that he 'purchased a pair of colours' in the 27th foot in 1739, and went with the regiment to the West Indies as lieutenant of the grenadiers.

-The 27th foot, of which his fellow Limerickman General William Blakeney was colonel, was at Porto Bello, with Admiral Vernon, in 1739, and the few survivors returned home in December 1740.
+The 27th foot, of which his fellow Limerickman General William Blakeney was colonel, fought at Porto Bello, Panama, with Admiral Vernon, in 1739, and the few survivors returned home in December 1740.
 Military records show the dates of Massey's commissions in the 27th foot as ensign, 25 January 1741.
 Massey served with his regiment in Scotland in 1745–1746, and was made captain-lieutenant, and captain in the regiment by the Duke of Cumberland, apparently in 1747, captain 24 May 1751, and major 10 December 1755.